knope-dev/knope/docs/src/config/step/BumpVersion.md

 ### A Note on 0.x Versions

 [Semantic versioning] dictates different handling of any version which has a major component of 0 (e.g. 0.1.2).
 This major version should not be incremented to 1 until the project has reached a stable state.
-As such, it would be irresponsible (and probably incorrect) for Dobby to increment to version 1.0.0 the first time there is a breaking change in a 0.x project.
+As such, it would be irresponsible (and probably incorrect) for knope to increment to version 1.0.0 the first time there is a breaking change in a 0.x project.
 As such, any `Major` rule applied to a 0.x project will increment the `Minor` component, and any `Minor` rule will increment the `Patch` component.
 This effectively means that for the version `0.1.2`:

 1. The first component (`0`) is ignored
 2. The second component (`1`) serves as the `Major` component, and will be incremented whenever the `Major` rule is applied.